Giovanni Korporaal: Biography

-Sources do not agree on his year of birth: around 1930 in Venice.
 Korporaal was the son of a Dutch father and a French mother.
 His father was journalist and correspondent in Italy.
 In World War II the family returned to The Hague where Korporaal attended high school.

 Italy 1948–1954

 In 1948 Korporaal started his career as an actor at the Centro Sperimentale di Cinematografia in Rome.
 Using the name Giovanni Corporale, he had a small role in Ladri di Biciclette (1948), a film with only non-professional actors that gained an Oscar nomination.
 Korporaal had small roles in another five films in Italy.
 In 1951 he was admitted to the Scuola Nazionale di Cinema, the Italian National Film School, to become a film director.
 In 1952 Korporaal was assistant director of Infame accusa, using the name John Corporale.

 Mexico 1955–1961

 In 1954 Korporaal accepted an invitation by Morton Heilig for an assignment in Mexico.
 He stayed there and worked with Manuel Barbarachano Ponce in his company Teleproducciones.
 Korporaal was special effects supervisor of the documentary Torero! by Carlos Velo.
 He had settled quickly in the Mexican film industry of the 1950´s.

 In 1958 he got to make his first film.
 El brazo fuerte (The strong arm) is based on the short story El Influyente (The influential one) by Juan de la Cabada.
 It narrates the life of a strongman in a small village.
 The film was made without collaboration of the actors union and used mainly villagers as actors.
 It is a political satire criticizing abuse of power.
 Pressure of the actors union prompted the Government to ban the film from cinemas until 1974.
 The film was screened only in film societies and festivals.
 The strong arm is therefore considered a groundbreaking film for the independent film industry and the genre of political satire in Mexico.
 Cineteca Nacional restored the film in 2018 and included it in their list of classical movies of the Mexican film industry.